python-cmd2/cmd2/docs/features/argument_processing.rst

         """foo docs"""
         pass

-However, if you do NOT want the customer decorator runtime behavior to occur even in the case of an `argparse` error, then that decorator needs to go **before** the ``arpgarse`` one, e.g.::
+However, if you do NOT want the custom decorator runtime behavior to occur even in the case of an `argparse` error, then that decorator needs to go **before** the ``arpgarse`` one, e.g.::